Marrone Bio Innovations (NASDAQ:MBII) Coverage Initiated at StockNews.com

-StockNews.com began coverage on shares of Marrone Bio Innovations (NASDAQ:MBII – Get Rating) in a research report sent to investors on Friday.
-The firm issued a sell rating on the basic materials company’s stock.
+StockNews.com initiated coverage on shares of Marrone Bio Innovations (NASDAQ:MBII – Get Rating) in a note issued to investors on Saturday.
+The brokerage set a “sell” rating on the basic materials company’s stock.

-Marrone Bio Innovations (NASDAQ:MBII – Get Rating) last posted its quarterly earnings data on Wednesday, May 11th.
-The basic materials company reported ($0.04) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.01) by ($0.03).
-Marrone Bio Innovations had a negative return on equity of 70.87% and a negative net margin of 47.07%.
-The firm had revenue of $11.10 million during the quarter, compared to analysts’ expectations of $12.10 million.
-During the same quarter in the previous year, the company posted ($0.02) earnings per share.
-On average, research analysts forecast that Marrone Bio Innovations will post -0.06 earnings per share for the current fiscal year.
+Marrone Bio Innovations (NASDAQ:MBII – Get Rating) last released its quarterly earnings data on Wednesday, May 11th.
+The basic materials company reported ($0.04) earnings per share for the quarter, missing the consensus estimate of ($0.01) by ($0.03).
+Marrone Bio Innovations had a negative net margin of 47.07% and a negative return on equity of 70.87%.
+The company had revenue of $11.10 million during the quarter, compared to analyst estimates of $12.10 million.
+During the same quarter in the prior year, the company posted ($0.02) EPS.
+On average, sell-side analysts predict that Marrone Bio Innovations will post -0.06 earnings per share for the current fiscal year.

 About Marrone Bio Innovations